StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md

 ![Topology Perspective - Component Merged Health State](../../../../.gitbook/assets/v51_otel_merge_attempt_health.png)

-Now let's see the result after merging our child component with the pre-existing StackState component.
+Now let's see the result after merging our child component with the pre-existing Rancher Observability component.

 Let's look at the `identifiers` and `labels` again.
-As you can see in the image below the `identifiers` stayed the same but the `labels` merged, This StackState merged component now contain the values from both.
+As you can see in the image below the `identifiers` stayed the same but the `labels` merged, This Rancher Observability merged component now contain the values from both.

 ![Topology Perspective - Labels and Identifiers After Merge](../../../../.gitbook/assets/v51_otel_after_merge_labels.png)